Javeria-Umer/Report-on-Techionista-Holidays-website/README.md

-# Techionista Holidays Website Business Case Solution
+# Techionista Holidays Website Business Case

 ## Objective
 The primary goal of this project was to identify areas for improvement and enhance customer satisfaction across Europe by analyzing customer reviews and optimizing the Techionista Holidays website's performance.